Owmacohe/owmacohe.github.io/pantry/articles/Unspooling Song Session 1.md

    - Violet: "You're going to die in a few days.
 Make it to me, and that won't happen."
    - Caius: "I accept.
 I'm ready to deal."
    - Nohr: "I know what you want.
 Free me, and your word will be as truth."
-   - Mahalia: "How do you know your family is real?
+   - Enya: "How do you know your family is real?
 If you want to make sure that they stay that way, you'll come aid me."

 - People begin darting towards The Unspooling
 - Some in groups, some individual